usnistgov/feasst/dev/README.rst

 * When trials start, check to see if there is a trial that uses weight_per_number_fraction but there are fixed particles (or, see if there are weight_per_number for all types unless excluded?)
 * Add a FAQ for sim questions, such as, an overview of various table potential options, etc.
 * Optimize BondVisitor that uses deserialize_map and strings in inner loop
+* Hard code version into source code releases.
+Or update README_html to download releases with wget?
+Release not just tag?
+* Compress README features list (table?)
+* Add more documentation/examples of analyzing stdev of the mean with block analysis.
+Output individual block averages for custom analysis?
+Correlation time?
+Move Accumulator example to text interface.
+Expose Accumulator options (stepper takes Accumulator arguments).